-Summer, a 28-year-old London sex worker, is pissed off.
-She wants to know why, despite outcry from her colleagues, the UK may be lurching towards legislation that would criminalise buying sex.
+This article originally appeared on VICE UKSummer, a 28-year-old London sex worker, is pissed off.
+She wants to know why, despite outcry from her colleagues, the UK may be lurching towards legislation that would criminalize buying sex.
 Or why a high-profile report into implementing the law was carried out by a team that didn't include one current sex worker, off the back of an ongoing inquiry into sex work law that felt skewed from its outset.

 WATCH: England's Lord of Fraud – Wolf of the West End